shafiqps/Spotify-Dashboard/presentation.md

 *User's overall sentiment*:

-This panel will allow the user to see the their music personality by comparing the score of specific features :
+This panel will allow the user to see their music personality according to the user's top 10 most popular artist.
+The user's music personality will be determined by comparing the score of specific features :

 - Positivity vs Energy
 - Speechness vs Danceability